-When you have had enough of free entertainment and major shows in Las Vegas, you still have a lot of fun to discover around town.
 Go skydiving indoors or go for a real jump; Take a tour in the city or venture out to Hoover Dam or the Grand Canyon.
-Take the kids to a body parts museum or go view artifacts from the Titanic.
+Take the kids to a body parts museum or view the Titanic artifacts.

 Vegas Indoor Skydiving

 This is a very thrilling experience that simulates skydiving.
 The jump takes place inside a closed chamber with a huge airline propeller in the ground.
-The propeller creates a strong upwards wind – like a vertical wind tunnel.
-The skydivers jump into the wind – facing down and the wind pushes them up.
-But before you can accomplish your skydive you need instructions, equipment and practice.
+The propeller creates a strong upward wind – like a vertical wind tunnel.
+The skydivers jump into the wind – facing down, and the wind pushes them up.
+But before you can accomplish your skydive, you need instructions, equipment, and practice.
 Read the full article here.

 Go-Karts and Racing